tozd/go-errors/README.md

 Remember, error messages, stack traces, and details are for developers not end users.
 Be mindful if and how you expose them to end users.

+## It looks like `Wrap` should be named `Cause` or `WithCause`.
+Why it is not?

+For legacy reasons because this package builds on shoulders of `github.com/pkg/errors`.
+Every modification to errors made through this package is done through wrapping so that original error is always available. `Wrap` wraps the error to records the cause.
+`Cause` exist as a helper to return the recorded cause.

 ## Related projects